 Making changes to your diet can help control your blood sugar levels.

 You should be referred to a dietitian, who can give you advice about your diet and how to plan healthy meals.

 - eat regularly – usually three meals a day – and avoid skipping meals

-- eat starchy and low glycaemic index (GI) foods that release sugar slowly – such as wholewheat pasta, brown rice, granary bread, all-bran cereals, pulses, beans, lentils, muesli and porridge
+- eat starchy and low glycaemic index (GI) foods that release sugar slowly – such as wholewheat pasta, brown rice, granary bread, all-bran cereals, pulses, beans, lentils, muesli and plain porridge